Idiopathic Intracranial Hypertension

-- Migraine medicine: This may help decrease how much CSF you produce.
+- Migraine medicine may help decrease how much CSF you produce.
 This will help relieve pressure in your skull.

-- Diuretics: This medicine helps decrease extra fluid that collects in your body.
+- Diuretics help decrease extra fluid that collects in your body.
 This will help lower the pressure in your skull.
 Diuretics are often called water pills.
 You may urinate more often when you take this medicine.

-- Pain medicine: You may be given a prescription medicine to decrease pain.
-Do not wait until the pain is severe before you take this medicine.
+- Pain medicine may be given.
+Do not wait until the pain is severe before you ask for more medicine.

-- Neuro exam: Your healthcare provider will check how your pupils react to light.
-They may check your memory, your hand grasp, and your balance.
+- A neurological exam is used to check how your pupils react to light.
+Healthcare providers may check your memory, your hand grasp, and your balance.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your head.
-You may be given dye to help the pictures show up better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- CT or MRI pictures of your head may show fluid buildup and other problems.
+You may be given contrast liquid before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.